 "(d) By no later than the date that is 6 months after the date of enactment of the Indian Health Care Amendments of 1988, the Secretary shall submit a report to the Congress on the limitation imposed on amounts of premium pay for overtime to any individual employed by, or assigned to, the Service.
-The report shall include an explanation of existing overtime pay policy, an estimate of the budget impact of removing limitations on overtime pay, a summary of problems associated with overtime pay limitations, and recommendations for changes to the overtime pay policy. "(e) There are authorized to be appropriated \$600,000 for each of the fiscal years 1990, 1991, and 1992 to carry out the provisions of this section.
+The report shall include an explanation of existing overtime pay policy, an estimate of the budget impact of removing limitations on overtime pay, a summary of problems associated with overtime pay limitations, and recommendations for changes to the overtime pay policy.

+"(e) There are authorized to be appropriated \$600,000 for each of the fiscal years 1990, 1991, and 1992 to carry out the provisions of this section.

+"RETENTION BONUS

-"RETENTION BONUS "Sec.
-117. (a) The Secretary may pay a retention bonus to any physician or nurse employed by, or assigned to, and serving in, the Service either as a civilian employee or as a commissioned officer in the Regular or Reserve Corps of the Public Health Service who- "(1) is assigned to, and serving in, a position included in the list established under section 116(b)(1) for which recruitment or retention of personnel is difficult, "(2) the Secretary determines is needed by the Service, "(3) has- "(A) completed 3 years of employment with the Service, or "(B) completed any service obligations incurred as a requirement of- "(i) any Federal scholarship program, or "(ii) any Federal education loan repayment program, nd "(4) enters into an agreement with the Service for continued employment for a period of not less than 1 year.
+c.
+117. (a) The Secretary may pay a retention bonus to any cian or nurse employed by, or assigned to, and serving in, the ice either as a civilian employee or as a commissioned officer in the Regular or Reserve Corps of the Public Health Service who- "(1) is assigned to, and serving in, a position included in the

+"(1) is assigned to, and serving in, a position included in the list established under section 116(b)(1) for which recruitment or retention of personnel is difficult,

+"(2) the Secretary determines is needed by the Service,

+"(3) has-

+"(A) completed 3 years of employment with the Service, or

+"(B) completed any service obligations incurred as a requirement of-

+"(i) any Federal scholarship program, or

+"(ii) any Federal education loan repayment program,